Article first published in November 2019, updated April 2019

 Subject: Storenvy Printing is now Threadbird Printing

 There are a couple of things we love about this newsletter.
-First of all, you don’t even have to open it to see that Storenvy Printing is now called Threadbird Printing – the subject line says it all.
-This is excellent for busy, inbox-overloaded folks who might not time at the moment to actually open (or keep) what they might assume is another marketing message.
+First of all, you don’t even have to open it to see that Storenvy Printing is now called Threadbird Printing.
+The subject line says it all.
+This is excellent for busy, inbox-overloaded subscribers who might not have time to actually open (or keep) what they might assume is another marketing message.

-Secondly, the sender name and domain is still the old, established and recognized company brand.
-Despite the temptation to quickly switch over to the new ‘From:’ line, Threadbird Printing recognize that their new name may not be familiar to their customers.
-Using the old sender name gives customers a chance to associate both Storenvy Printing and Threadbird Printing as one and the same company, prior to sending under the new Threadbird banner.
+And the sender name and domain is still the established and recognized company brand.
+Despite the temptation to quickly switch over to the new “From:” line, Threadbird Printing recognizes that their new name may not be familiar to their customers.
+Using the old sender name gives customers a chance to associate both Storenvy Printing and Threadbird Printing as one and the same company prior to sending under the new Threadbird banner.

-Finally, the whole campaign is about this change of details and clearly features both the old and new branding.
-The newsletter reassures readers that they’re “the same great people with the same great service”, informs them that they have a new website and even incentivizes folks to drop by and check out their ‘killer’ sale.
-So next time they send a campaign, Threadbird Printing’s look and feel shouldn’t come as a shock to most subscribers.
+Threadbird Printing’s whole campaign is about this change of details and clearly features both the old and new branding.
+The newsletter reassures readers that they’re “the same great people with the same great service,” informs them that they have a new website, and even incentivizes subscribers to drop by and check out their sale.
+So, next time they send a campaign, Threadbird Printing’s look and feel shouldn’t come as a shock to most subscribers.